 Oleh Krysa played solo recitals in major music centres throughout the world (including Great and Small Halls of Moscow Conservatory, Tchaikovsky Hall, Great Hall of Leningrad Philharmonia, Glinka Hall, Column Hall of Kiev Philharmonia, Warsaw Philharmonia, Concertgebouw, Brahms Hall, Royal Festival Hall, Wigmore Hall, Queen Elizabeth Hall, Teatro alla Scala, Semper Oper, Carnegie Hall, Alice Tully Hall, Merkin Hall, Kennedy Center, Roy Thomson Hall, Place des Arts, Suntory Hall, Minato Mirai Hall, Seoul Art Center, Taiwan’s National Concert Hall etc.) and with leading orchestras and ensembles of Moscow, Leningrad, Novosibirsk, Tallinn, Riga, Vilnius, Kiev, Lviv, Odessa, London, Helsinki, Stockholm, Malmo, Berlin, Leipzig, Dresden, Bonn, Weimar, Stuttgart, Warsaw, Krakow, Katowice, Prague, Brno, Budapest, Bucharest, Sofia, Plovdiv, Belgrade, Zagreb, Istanbul, Ankara, New York, Washington, Chicago, Miami, Las Vegas, Albuquerque, Montreal, Toronto, Cape Town, Yokohama, Canberra and Wellington.

-He has also appeared at major festivals in Europe (Moscow Stars, Prague Spring, Warsaw Autumn, Sofia Weeks, Plovdiv Music Festival, Wiener Fest, Lockenhaus International Music Festival, Schleswig-Holstein International Music Festival, Internationale Bachaakademie Stuttgart, Edinburgh International Music Festival, Kuhmo International Chamber Music Festival, Korsholm International Music Festival); in North America (Aspen Music Festival, InterHarmony Music Festival, Park City International Chamber Music Festival, Lake Winnipisaukee Music Festival, Peninsula Music Festival); in Australia (Perth Music Festival, Townsville International Chamber Music Festival) and in New Zealand (Wellington International Music Festival).
+He has also appeared at major festivals in Europe (Moscow Stars, Prague Spring, Warsaw Autumn, Sofia Weeks, Plovdiv Music Festival, Wiener Fest, Lockenhaus International Music Festival, Schleswig-Holstein International Music Festival, Internationale Bachaakademie Stuttgart, Edinburgh International Music Festival, Kuhmo International Chamber Music Festival, Korsholm International Music Festival); in North America (Aspen Music Festival, InterHarmony Music Festival, Park City International Chamber Music Festival, Lake Winnipisaukee Music Festival, Peninsula Music Festival); in Japan (Kawaguchi-ko Music Festival, Yubari Music Festival); in Australia (Perth Music Festival, Townsville International Chamber Music Festival); and in New Zealand (Wellington International Music Festival).

 Oleh Krysa has collaborated with conductors such as Gennady Rozhdestvensky, Kirill Kondrashin, Dimitri Kitajenko, Alexander Dmitriev, Alexander Lazarev, Vladimir Fedoseyev, Mark Ermler, Yuri Simonov, Lev Markiz, Saulius Sondeckis, Arvid Jansons, Neeme Jaarvi, Eri Klas, Stepan Turchak, Volodymyr Kozhuhar, Volodymyr Sirenko, Roman Kofman, Taras Krysa, Theodore Kuchar, Virko Baley, Igor Simovich, Yerzy Semkow, Sakari Oramo, Kurt Sanderling, and James de Preist.